GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     * Oxford Nanopore Ultralong: >100kb, around 97% accuracy
     * Phasing data from Hi-C or trio Illumina data

 PacBio HiFi data is required for both assemblers.
 Other data types are optional -- but they lead to much better assemblies.
 So let's jump ahead a bit and take a peak at how Verkko creates assemblies using figure 1 from the recent Verkko paper (Rautiainen, Mikko, et al.).
-It's ok if this is a bit confusing, we will come back to this in day 2.
+It's ok if this is a bit confusing, you don't need to know the inner workings of Verkko in order to make great assemblies.

 **PacBio HiFi is used to create the initial graph**